vonovak/react-navigation-header-buttons/README.md

 | testID?: string             | testID to locate view in e2e tests                                          |                               |
 | ...TouchableProps           | whatever else you want to pass to the underlying touchable (eg. `disabled`) |                               |

-`Item` also accepts other props that you'll typically not need to pass because `HeaderButtonComponent` already knows them.
+`Item` also accepts other props that you'll typically not need to pass because `HeaderButtonComponent` already knows them (eg. `iconSize`) or because they are pulled from the React Navigation's theme object (`color`).

 | additional props and type                | description                                                                  | note |
 | ---------------------------------------- | ---------------------------------------------------------------------------- | ---- |